FiddleMC/Fiddle/README.md

 Fiddle:
 * works with (existing) Bukkit plugins[^1]
-* adds blocks and items into the game in the same way a Minecraft update would
-* works with the vanilla client, both with/without a resource pack, and also offers a client-side mod with extra performance
-* modded blocks and items keep working after Minecraft updates
+* adds blocks and items into the game in the same way a Minecraft update would<!--* works with the vanilla client, both with/without a resource pack, and also offers a client-side mod with extra performance--><!--* modded blocks and items keep working after Minecraft updates-->
 * adding new blocks and items is simple using the standard resource and data pack format
-* allows Bukkit plugins to include custom blocks and items when used on a Fiddle server
+* allows Bukkit plugins to add and use custom blocks and items when on a Fiddle server

+You are very welcome to help with implementation, testing, sharing knowledge or giving suggestions.

 ## Installation

 Fiddle is a drop-in replacement for Paper.\
-You can download the latest stable JAR from [releases](https://github.com/FiddleMC/Fiddle/releases) and the latest development JAR from [actions](https://github.com/FiddleMC/Fiddle/actions).
+You can download <!--the latest stable JAR from [releases](https://github.com/FiddleMC/Fiddle/releases) and -->the latest development JAR from [actions](https://github.com/FiddleMC/Fiddle/actions).

 After running Fiddle once, you must open `fiddle.txt`, read the warning carefully, and set `modded=true`.